AlexRobinson-/Redux-Fetch/readme.md

 # Redux Fetch
-A set of redux actions/selectors/reducers that handles:
+A set of redux actions/selectors/reducers that helps you with all things api.

+This includes:
- - tracking api calls
+- Keeping track of the state of your api calls (pending, success, failed)
- - managing your normalized data.
+- Storing your data in a generic normalized store
+- Performing optimistic updates on your data
+- Doing local edits on data before persisting to the server

 ## Docs
  - [Getting Started](#getting-started)